-- required by an Authority to initiate, continue, or complete installation of a Communications Facility, or an associated Support Structure, Pole, or Tower. - 53.
-"Person" means an individual, corporation, limited liability company, partnership, association, trust, or other entity or organization, including an Authority. - 54.
+- 52. "Person" means an individual, corporation, limited liability company, partnership, association, trust, or other entity or organization, including an Authority. - 53.
 "Pre-Approved Contractor" means contractors the Utility already has authorized to work on its poles.
-These contractors have met the pole owner's own standards for skill, experience, and safety. - 55.
-"Pre-Existing Third Party User" means the owner of any pre-existing Attachment located in the Public Right-of-Way. - 56.
-"Pole" means a pole, such as a utility, lighting, traffic, or similar pole, made of wood, concrete, metal or other material, located or to be located within the Public Right of Way or Utility Easement.
-The term includes the vertical support structure for traffic lights but does not include a horizontal structure to which signal lights or other traffic control devices are attached.
-The term does not include electric transmission poles or structures, towers, or support structure. - 57.
-"Public Right-of-Way" means the area on, below, or above property that has been designated for use as or is used for a public roadway, highway, street, sidewalk, alley or similar purpose, but not including a federal interstate highway or other area not within the legal jurisdiction, or within the legal ownership or control of the Authority. - 58.
-"Railroad" means any association, corporation, or other entity engaged in operating a common carrier by rail, or its agents or assigns, including any entity responsible for the management of Crossings or collection of Crossing fees. - 59.
-"Rural" means, if not otherwise defined by the State, a county with an average population density of less than 300 persons per square mile, excluding the incorporated communities of 20,000 people or greater within the county. - 60.
-"Simple Make Ready" means any Make Ready that is not a Complex Make Ready.
+These contractors have met the pole owner's own standards for skill, experience, and safety. - 54.
+"Pre-Existing Third Party User" means the owner of any pre-existing Attachment located in the Public Right-of-Way. - 55.
+"Public Right-of-Way" means only the area of real property in which the Authority has a dedicated or acquired right-of-way interest in such real property.
+It shall include the area on, below or above the present and future streets, sidewalks, alleys, avenues, roads, highways, parkways or boulevards dedicated or acquired as right-of-way.
+The term does not include easements obtained by utilities or private easements in platted subdivisions or tracts. - 56.
+"Railroad" means any association, corporation, or other entity engaged in operating a common carrier by rail, or its agents or assigns, including any entity responsible for the management of Crossings or collection of Crossing fees. - 57.
+"Rural" means, if not otherwise defined by the State, a county with an average population density of less than 500 persons per square mile, excluding the county seat. - 58.
+"Simple Make Ready" means any Make Ready that is not a Complex Make Ready. - 59.
+"Small Wireless Facility" means a wireless facility that meets the following qualifications: - 59.1.
+Each Antenna associated with the facility is located inside an enclosure of no more than 6 cubic feet in volume or, in the case of Antennas that have exposed elements, each Antenna and all of its exposed elements could fit within an enclosure of no more than 6 cubic feet in volume; and